matthieubaillard/DAFT_0410/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 Iowa

 9. Look at the sum of profits for each Product Sub-Category.
 Which sub-category is $31,069 below the average profit across all categories?

 a.
 Appliances

 b.
 Bookcases

-c.
-Envelopes
+**c.
+Envelopes** (Average 77202 - 31069 = 46133)

 d.
 Paper